TSEPLNK/xmriginst/README.md

-So if you know how to simplify it, feel free to do so!
+If you know how to simplify it, feel free to do so!

 HOW TO USE
 --------------------------------